902 Franklin Pike Brentwood, TN

 The Christmas family sold the property in 1839 with 315 acres to Dr. Reuben A. Gentry (?-1941) and his cousin Ruth Rogers Gentry.
 He was a prominent physician and continued to develop the plantation into one of the largest in the area.
 After his death, his widow and daughter traveled between major cities in the U.S. and in Europe.

-In 1854 James Owen and Catherine Owen owned Ashlawn for 17 years.
+In 1854 James Owen and Catherine Owen purchased Ashlawn and resided there for 17 years.
 They were wealthy landowners and donated land and bricks to construct Owen Chapel Church of Christ.
 Then in 1871, Henry Zellner (1814-1899) and Martha Jane Hughes Zellner (1824-1889) moved from Maury County where they were planters and purchased Ashlawn.
 They married in 1839.
 He had 2 daughters who married and lived in the Brentwood area.
 Zellner was a prominent farmer, bridge builder and invented a cotton baler, a clover huller and a hemp brake.
 One, Margaret Ophelia, married David Lipscomb who taught at Lipscomb School on Concord Rd. and later founded Nashville Bible College (now Lipscomb University).
 He and Margaret lived at Avalon which became part of Lipscomb University.
 The other daughter, Mary Jane, married William Callender.
 When Callender’s parents died in his youth, he and his siblings moved into Ashlawn with Aunt Catherine and Uncle James Owen.

 After Henry died, the farm was inherited by his son, (William) James Zellner (1846-1905) and Sarah Rebecca Alexander Zellner (1846-1927) who lived at Ashlawn from 1901-05.
 He and Sarah married in 1866.